 Jesse Mann junior, was born in Cranleigh, Surrey in 1868.
 He was the son of Jesse Mann, a steam-driven timber mill owner in Cranleigh.
 Jesse junior moved to Bell Road Haslemere in 1902 (after the birth of his sixth child) and took over an existing timber merchant's property on what was then known as Carpenters Heath.
 The premises had previously been occupied by Benjamin Puttick - an ancestor of Trevor Hill.
 According to census returns, Benjamin had moved from Fernhurst to live at the house on the land known as Fleur-de-Lys, between 1861 and 1901.

 The only property on the land at the time when Jesse Mann junior moved to Haslemere was Fleur-de-Lys which became the family home.
 This had originally been a pub and Jesse found evidence of that by way of beer bottles etc up the chimney when he moved in!
 Jesse built the original saw mill to the south of Fleur-de-Lys.
 The band saws in the mill were driven by belts and the power supplied by a large steam engine.
 Stables for the horses - used to draw the logs to the mill - were built to the right of Fleur-de-Lys and the end of the stables building can be seen in photo 1.
 The roof of the stables was used as a hay loft and the door to haul up the hay can also be seen behind the lorry in photo 1.
 Billy Hill had the job of looking after the horses.
+It could take anything up to a day to just get one trunk from the woods to the mill, using a pole wagon pulled by 8 horses!
+As time went on the horses were replaced by a tractor for the log hauling.
+Jesse delivered the sheds, gates, hurdles and fencing that he'd made with his pony and van.

 The original saw mill was destroyed by fire in 1922.
 Arson was suspected since the mill caught fire at several places simultaneously.
 Jesse Mann rebuilt the mill, this time to the right of the stable block and this was the position of the building up to the time it was sold.
 The steam engine survived the fire and was moved to the new mill where it was again used to drive the band saws.
 Charlie Smallbone’s job was to keep the steam engine going by burning wood offcuts and sawdust, and to sharpen the band saws.
 He had a long room at the side of the mill where he used to lay out the band saws for sharpening.
 At that time timber trunks were stacked in large pyramids on the land at the back of the mill and weathered for up to 9 years before being brought into the mill for cutting.
 As Jesse Mann's children grew up, he built two houses at the top of his land for his two eldest sons, Stanley and Gordon.
 Stanley's was called Cranley which was the original spelling of Cranleigh, Jesse's birthplace.
 He built a third house at the north end of his land for Reg Stone (who was related to Jesse) to live in.